Q-Technologies/puppet-sumo/README.md

 sumo::user_properties_path:    'C:\Program Files\Sumo Logic Collector\config\user.properties'
 ```

-If you want to install globally except a few test systems, then you can specify the following Hiera in the scope of the test systems
+If you want to install globally except on a few test systems, then you can specify the following Hiera in the scope of the test systems
 so that it will not be installed or configured on them:

 ```